 A helpful activity to calm and regulate your autistic child is sensory play.
 A large basin or a tuff tray is ideal for this purpose, but a basin or deep bowl can work for this as well if space is an issue.

 If your child is an oral seeker do try to use things that are edible for your tray.
-There are so many different varities of beans, pulses and grains available that you will spoilt for choice!
+There are so many different varieties of beans, pulses and grains available that you will spoilt for choice!
 Great activities for autistic children.

 Our suggestions range from dried orange or green lentils, alubia beans, black eyed beans, pigeon peas, cous cous, black mustard seeds and dyed rice to pasta, porridge oats and cereals.
 Home made playdough is great fun to make and mould with.
 Never use black beans or kidney beans as they are toxic when uncooked.
 You can sprinkle freshly chopped lavender and herbs such as coriander, rosemary or mint for extra olfactory stimulation.